csabapalfi/awesome-pagespeed-metrics/README.md

 ## Field Data (Real User Monitoring - RUM)

 Collect performance data from real users visiting your page.
 Be mindful of the actual overhead, as it runs in your user's browser.
-Consider browser support of more recent metrics (e.g. compared to your user-base)
+Consider browser support of more recent metrics (e.g. compared to your user-base).

 - [Performance tracking with Google Analytics (GA)](https://philipwalton.com/articles/the-google-analytics-setup-i-use-on-every-site-i-build/#performance-tracking)
 - [Chrome User Experience Report (CrUX)](https://developers.google.com/web/tools/chrome-user-experience-report/)